 However, I cannot say the same for the models below…

-• Total Gym XL7 – Another cheap variation available on Amazon.
-A lot of people also ask what’s better between the Pinnacle vs XL7 vs APEX G5.
-Again the APEX is one of the few variations I would recommend from Amazon after extensive research.
+- Total Gym XL7 – Another cheap variation available on Amazon.
+A lot of people also ask what’s better between the Total Gym Pinnacle, Total Gym XL7, and Total Gym APEX G5.
+The APEX is one of the few variations I would recommend from Amazon after extensive research.

-• Total Gym Platinum – It can collapse like the Xtreme above and is not a recommended model.
+- Total Gym Platinum – the Total Gym Platinum can collapse like the Xtreme above and is not a recommended model.

-• Total Gym Elite Plus – doesn’t compare to any of the models above.
+- Total Gym Elite Plus – Don’t bother reading Total Gym Elite Plus reviews… It doesn’t compare to any of the models above.

 The best Total Gym model for most people is the Total Gym Fit.